-Litchfield Cavo Partner Thomas Crawford Obtains Defense Verdict in Baltimore Court for Brain Injury Matter
+Chicago Partner Tom Crawford Obtains Defense Verdict in Baltimore Court for Brain Injury Matter

-Chicago Partner Thomas Crawford recently obtained a not guilty verdict in Baltimore City Circuit Court, Maryland for the firm’s client, Carp-Seca Corporation.
-Plaintiff suffered serious injuries as a result of an automobile accident when their vehicle struck a pole gate that had swung into the street and into oncoming traffic.
-The gate was allegedly part of the renovation of two ballfields and a soccer field owned by The City of Baltimore (“City”) and Plaintiff alleged that Carp-Seca’s subcontractor installed the gate.
-The pole gate was located on property owned by Co-Defendant City of Baltimore.
+In this case, Plaintiff suffered serious injuries as a result of an automobile accident when their vehicle struck a pole gate that had swung into the street and into oncoming traffic.
+The gate was allegedly part of the renovation of two ball fields and a soccer field owned by the City of Baltimore (“City”) and Plaintiff alleged that our client’s subcontractor installed the gate and that the pole gate was located on property owned by Co-Defendant, City of Baltimore.
 The accident occurred two years and eight months after the City assumed responsibility for the gate.